cooleydw494/codemonkeys-docs/README.md

 ## 🛠 Contributing

-This repository has a GitHub Action that will automatically build and deploy the docs to the S3 bucket hosting the webpage upon push/merge to main.
+A GitHub Action to build/deploy the docs to our S3 bucket, and the main content is entirely written in markdown, so contributing is easy!

 _If you want to contribute, please fork the repo and create a PR._